AmbitionLabs/LauncherStack/README.md

 Lancherstack is a collection of compiled launchers that pull up a popular sites as a app using edge's --app flag.

-Any application with a web interface can be replaced up using this method and any site can be 'appified' as long as you have Edge browser installed.
+Any application that has a web version can be replaced up using this method and any site can be 'appified' as long as you have Edge browser installed.

 ## Useful for:
 - appifying favorite web services/pages with a clickable iconized .exe